fbpx

 MinKwon Center for Community Action, Asian Americans for Equality, and the Korean-Chinese-American Council set a voter registration table at Flushing YMCA on Tuesday.
 Photo: provided by MinKwon Center for Community Action.

-According to a new reporty by APIAVote and Target Smart, voter registration among Asian American, Native Hawaiian, and Pacific Islander communities has been on the rise.
+According to a new report by APIAVote and Target Smart, voter registration among Asian American, Native Hawaiian, and Pacific Islander communities has been on the rise.
 From January to June in 2020, there were 550,682 new registrations, while during the same period in 2024, the number surged to 787,982 — a 43% increase.
 This increase outpaced both Black and white voter registration growth during the same period.

 New York City data also reflects this trend.

-Melinda Wang for MinKwon Center and APA VOICE find that the highest increase in voter registration among racial groups in New York comes from Asian registered voters, noting that Asian registered voters rose 8.6% from Jan.
+Melinda Wang for MinKwon Center and APA VOICE finds that the highest increase in voter registration among racial groups in New York comes from Asian registered voters, noting that Asian registered voters rose 8.6% from Jan.
 1, 2020, to the general election registration deadline of Oct.
 9, 2020.

 Mohamed Q. Amin, founder and executive director of Caribbean Equality Project, also found a significant uptick in voter registrations in Richmond Hill, where many South Asian Americans and Indo-Caribbean Americans reside.
 Amin mentioned that in recent voter registration drives, the number of registrations increased from three to four every three hours to seven to eight in just two hours.
 “It just shows that people are excited about the election,” Amin said.
 “People are becoming more politically active and are eager to contribute to our building political power movement by voting.”